mjcarter95/Portfolio-Blog/data/blog/censored_data_stan.md

+---
+title: "Modelling Censored Data in Stan with CmdStanPy"
+date: '2025-08-06'
+tags: ['bayesian inference', 'stan', 'survival analysis', 'censoring']
+draft: false
+authors: ['default']
+summary: "A hands-on tutorial that introduces how to model right-censored data using Bayesian inference in Stan.
+We walk through data simulation, model specification, fitting with CmdStanPy, and visualizing uncertainty over time-to-event distributions."
+---

-# Tutorial: Modelling Censored Data in Stan with CmdStanPy
+# Modelling Censored Data in Stan with CmdStanPy

 ## Introduction: Right-Censoring in Real-World Data